tektutor/openshift-tekton-feb-2022/Day4/README.md

 ```

 ## ⛹️‍♂️ Lab - Executing the pipeline which shares files via PersistentVolume using Workspaces in Tekton
-Delete your project in case it is already there to free up memory resources
+Delete your project in case it is already there to free up memory, disk and computing resources.
 ```
 oc delete project jegan
 ```